Friendshao/Friendshao.github.io/docs/people.md

   Astronomy at School of Physics, Peking University
 - 2018 — present, **Jiangwei Xu (徐江伟)**, PhD student, Department of Astronomy at School of Physics, Peking University
+- 2018 — present, **Chang Liu (刘畅)**, PhD student, Department of Astronomy at School of Physics, Peking University

 <big>**Undergraduates**</big>